of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Special meetings of the Members may be called by the Board or by any two (2) Officers of this Corporation.
 In any case, such meetings may be convened by the Members entitled to cast ten percent (10%) of the total number of votes entitled to be cast at such meeting, who may, in writing, demand the call of a special meeting specifying the date and month thereof, which shall not be less than two (2) nor more than three (3) months from the date of such written demand.
 The Secretary of the Corporation upon receiving the written demand shall promptly give notice of such meeting, or if he or she fails to do so within five (5) business days thereafter, any Member signing such demand may give such notice.

-If, for a period of one (1) month after the date fixed by or under the Bylaws for the General Member Meeting or, if no date has been so fixed, for a period of twenty-five (25) months after the formation of the Corporation or the last General Member Meeting, there is a failure to elect a sufficient number of Directors to conduct the business of the Corporation, the Board shall call a special meeting for the election of Directors.
-If such special meeting is not called by the Board within two (2) weeks after the expiration of such period or if it is so called but there is a failure to elect such Directors for a period of two (2) months after the expiration of such period, Members entitled to cast one hundred (100) votes or ten percent (10%) of the total number of votes entitled to be cast in an election of Directors, whichever is lesser, may, in writing, demand the call of a special meeting for the election of Directors specifying the date and month thereof, which shall not be less than two (2) nor more than three (3) months from the date of such written demand.
-The Secretary of the Corporation upon receiving the written demand shall promptly give notice of such meeting or, if he or she fails to do so within five (5) business days thereafter, any Member signing such demand may give such notice.
-At any such special meeting called on the demand of Members, notwithstanding N.Y.
-C.P.L.R.
-608 (McKinney 1995) Quorum of Members, the Members attending, in person or by proxy, and entitled to vote in an election of Directors shall constitute a quorum for the purpose of electing Directors, but not for the transaction of any other business.
+If, for a period of one (1) month after the date fixed by or under the Bylaws for the General Member Meeting or, if no date has been so fixed, for a period of twenty-five (25) months after the formation of the Corporation or the last General Member Meeting, there is a failure to elect a sufficient number of Directors to conduct the business of the Corporation, the Board shall call a special election of Directors.
+If such special election is not called by the Board within two (2) weeks after the expiration of such period or if it is so called but there is a failure to elect such Directors for a period of two (2) months after the expiration of such period, Members entitled to cast one hundred (100) votes or ten percent (10%) of the total number of votes entitled to be cast in an election of Directors, whichever is lesser, may, in writing, demand the call of a special election of Directors specifying the date and month thereof, which shall not be less than two (2) nor more than three (3) months from the date of such written demand.
+The Secretary of the Corporation upon receiving the written demand shall promptly give notice of such election or, if he or she fails to do so within five (5) business days thereafter, any Member signing such demand may give such notice.

 Section 10.10: Notice of Meeting of Members